Virtual data room for features hero.

 Uploading too early

-Some founders share the data room link before they're ready - missing documents, broken folders, placeholder files.
-Investors notice.
+Some teams share the data room link before they're ready - missing documents, broken folders, placeholder files.
+Viewers notice.
 Get the room 80% ready before you share.

 Not testing as a guest